danielsantiago1230/react-junior-prep/README.md

 # React Junior Prep

 ## Overview
-This repository is part of a week-long project designed to train myself in solving conceptual React problems and coding exercises with a focus on React (using TypeScript).
+This repository is part of a project designed to train myself in solving conceptual React problems and coding exercises with a focus on React (using TypeScript).
 The goal is to solidify my understanding of React's core concepts and practical application.

 ## Preparation Plan
 - Day 1-2: Focus on conceptual questions covering React basics, components, props, state, and lifecycle methods.